Consider the impact of culture on obesity

-Cultural factors such as traditions and views about body image can impact whether your patients will accept your weight-management advice.
-Understanding your patients' cultural nuances can help you create a plan that fits their lifestyle.
+Understanding your patients’ cultural nuances can help you create a plan that fits their lifestyles.

 Hispanic and African American adults have the highest rates of overweight or obesity